rohanpsingh/LearningHumanoidWalking/README.md

 #### **To play:**

-We need to write a script for specific to each environment for evaluate.
+We need to write a script specific to each environment.
 For example, `debug_stepper.py` can be used with the `jvrc_step` environment.
 ```
 $ PYTHONPATH=.:$PYTHONPATH python scripts/debug_stepper.py --path <path_to_exp_dir>